 service haproxy start chkconfig haproxy on

 Step 5.
-Now you will able to browse your application using the IP of the haproxy server.
-For haproxy Status dashboard, you have to browse the URL: http://192.168.2.102:31337.
+Now you will able to browse your application using the IP of the HAProxy server.
+For the HAProxy Status dashboard, you have to browse the URL: http://192.168.2.102:31337.
 It will ask you for the username and password.
 Use the username and password you defined on the configuration file as “stats auth”.

 Congratulations!
 You have successfully installed HAProxy.
 Thanks for using this tutorial for installing HAProxy on CentOS 6 system.
 For additional help or useful information, we recommend you to check the official HAProxy website.